lukakerr/ion/README.md

   <img src="https://i.imgur.com/xfCOLmH.gif" alt="ion">
 </div>

-### Documentation
+# Documentation

-#### Title Bar
+### Title Bar

-A title bar can either be normal, tall, inset, or all three combined.
-Remove the `tall` class below to get a normal inset title bar, Remove the inset to get a normal tall title bar.
+A title bar can either be `normal`, `tall`, `inset`, or all three combined.
 The title bar is used to drag the application.

 Inside the `bar` div, there are 3 other main elements:

-- The `buttons` div which is the red, yellow and green buttons in every application
+- The `buttons` div which is the traffic light buttons in every application
-- The `title` div, which is just the title of your application shown in the title bar
+- The `title` div, which is the title of your application shown in the title bar
-- The `search` element, which is simply a search input
+- The `search` element, which is the search input

 ```html
 <div class="bar tall inset">